-1.31 Previously known as Crossrail, the new Elizabeth Line is a 118 km railway under development crossing through the heart of London, enabling access between Reading and Heathrow in the west, through central London to Shenfield and Abbey Wood in the east.
-Elizabeth Line, or Crossrail, began in 2009 and the full route is expected to be fully operational by December 2019.
-It is currently Europe's largest infrastructure project and identified in the National Infrastructure Delivery Plan (2016-2021).
-The arrival of Elizabeth Line has led to upgraded essential station facilities at Shenfield and Brentwood Stations within the Borough.
+1.23 Crossrail began in 2009 and is currently Europe's largest infrastructure project and identified in the National Infrastructure Delivery Plan (2016-2021).
+The project creates a new railway for London and the South East (to be known as the Elizabeth line), linking Reading in the west through London and onto eventually Shenfield in the east (See Figure 1.7).
+The arrival of Crossrail has led to upgraded essential station facilities at Shenfield and Brentwood Stations within the Borough.
 Further work is required on improving the public realm, access and circulation around both stations.